NDACC Data Protocol for Data Users

 Data Use Agreement

-If the metadata of an NDACC data file contain an explicit Data License and/or explicit DATA_RULES_OF_USE, then the indicated Rules of Use prevail over the following General Rules of Use.
+If an NDACC data file or its documentation files contain an explicit Data License and/or explicit DATA_RULES_OF_USE, then the indicated Rules of Use prevail over the following General Rules of Use.
 In the absence of a Data License or explicit DATA_RULES_OF_USE associated with the datafile, the following General Rules of Use apply:

 General Rules of Use

-All NDACC data users at a minimum should acknowledge both the NDACC DHF and the NDACC PI in any publication, as follows:
+In recognition that data providers need acknowledgement and co-authorship in order to continue their valuable measurements, we provide the following recommendations.
+All data users at a minimum should acknowledge the NDACC DHF and the PIs, if feasible, in any publication, as follows:

 “The data used in this publication were obtained from “NDACC PI name” as part of the Network for the Detection of Atmospheric Composition Change (NDACC) and are available through the NDACC website www.ndacc.org.”

-When it is envisaged to use NDACC data in a publication or communication, the respective NDACC PI(s) or IWG co-chairs should be contacted during the preparation of the publication or communication to discuss possible collaboration with the NDACC PI and co-authorship.
+When it is envisaged to use NDACC data in a publication or communication, the respective NDACC PI(s) or IWG co-chairs should be contacted early during the preparation of the publication or communication, to discuss possible collaboration and co-authorship or acknowledgement.

 Data Aggregators or Institutional Data Users

-It is paramount to the continuance of the network that all use of network data can be demonstrated.
+It is paramount to the continuance of the network that all use of network data can be demonstrated to sponsors and shareholders.

-3. Downloads may be programmatically linked to the NDACC DHF but the data are not to be reposted at another website for public dissemination unless there is a written agreement with NDACC.
+3. Data downloads may be programmatically linked to the NDACC DHF but the data are not to be reposted at another website for public dissemination unless there is a written agreement with NDACC - see Appendix ‘Institutional Data Use Agreement”.

 1. Institute & Individual Name